Gtoyos/toyos.dev/toyos/static/files/markdown/apuntesTProg.md

-    checked	    Specifies that an input field should be pre-selected when the page loads (for type="checkbox" or type="radio") disabled	Specifies that an input field should be disabled max	        Specifies the maximum value for an input field maxlength	Specifies the maximum number of character for an input field min	        Specifies the minimum value for an input field pattern	    Specifies a regular expression to check the input value against readonly	Specifies that an input field is read only (cannot be changed)
+    checked	    Specifies that an input field should be pre-selected when the page loads (for type="checkbox" or type="radio") disabled	Specifies that an input field should be disabled max	        Specifies the maximum value for an input field maxlength	Specifies the maximum number of characters for an input field min	        Specifies the minimum value for an input field pattern	    Specifies a regular expression to check the input value against readonly	Specifies that an input field is read only (cannot be changed)